| Back to Ham | Back to Shack | Back to Home |

 Radio Shack HTX-400

+The Radio Shack HTX-400 is essentially the 70 cm twin to the 2 meter HTX-200.
+Rather than rehash everything I said about the HTX-200, I recommend you visit my page on the little 2 meter Radio Shack HT first.
+The two little radios are identical in appearance, and functionally similar.
+Like its twin, this radio puts out 200 mw on a pair of standard batteries, or a bit less using the 1.2 volt nicads.
+When using a 9 volt adapter (putting out at least 900 mAh), the unit puts out one watt.
+The photo below illustrates how similar the two units are in appearance.
+Except for the shorter antenna of the 400, the units are hard to tell apart.
+The 70 cm band is very near that of the FRS and GMRS radios, and thus the characteristics of the bands are similar.
+Most FRS radios are allowed to transmit at 500 mw, and thus put out more power than the 200mw of the HTX-400, so range is not great.
+A pair of these radios might be able to reach each other at a half mile or so; but even this is not certain.
+Hitting a repeater is possible at much greater distances, due to the much better antennas that most repeater sites have; but even here you are probably not talking more than 10 - 20 miles.
 Though UHF and VHF are both limited to line of site propagation, there are some differences.
-Line of sight is not truly line of site, and radio energy tends to be able to look a bit farther than actual line of sight.
+Line of sight is not truly line of sight, and radio energy tends to be able to look a bit farther than actual line of sight.
 UHF tends to be a bit less penetrating and has somewhat less range and ability to overcome terrain obstacles.
 As a general rule, lower frequencies can look just a bit farther over the horizon than higher frequencies.
 Because of the characteristics of the band, and the big head start that 2 meter had, 70 cm lags far behind in popularity, though it has gained a bit of a following.
 Still, the future of the band seems assured, if a bit less glamorous than that of 2 meter.
 The band is less popular than two meter, and has quite a bit more room.
 There are also some great radios out there, and recent developments make it easy to include the band on multi band radios.
 The size of the radio, so striking in the two meter HTX-200, is a bit less impressive in the 70 cm HTX-400.
 Little UHF radios are quite common, far more so than little VHF radios, particularly with the huge numbers of FRS/GMRS units being sold.
 Still, this is a handy little radio to put in your shirt pocket.
 Unlike the little GMRS/FRS radios, this unit can access thousands of frequencies, and is capable of a variety of repeater offsets, tones, and scanning modes.
-For its size and price it is a remarkable little thing.
+For its size and price it is a remarkable little thing. it can also take a full range of accessories, including an external antenna, power supply, and even an external speaker and microphone.
+A nearly identical model, set up for FRS, was made by Maycom for the now defunct Cherokee company.
 Radio Shack had

 originally been asking around $200 for these units; but eventually ended up